 A SAS program to compute the standardized regression coefficients

-In my previous article, I showed a SAS program that produces the same standardized coefficients as the STDB option in PROC REG.
+In my previous article, I showed a SAS program that produces the same standardized coefficients as the STB option in PROC REG.
 The program is straightforward: Create a new data set that contains the standardized variables and run an ordinary regression with those variables.
-You can do the same thing to reproduce the STDCOEFF option in PROC GLIMMIX.
+You can do the same thing to reproduce the STDCOEF option in PROC GLIMMIX.
 For simplicity, I will consider a model that has only continuous variables, but to handle classification variables you can generate a design matrix for the explanatory variables and standardize the columns of the design matrix.

 Let's use the same example data as in the previous article, which is the Sashelp.Class data set.
 It contains only 19 observations and has three continuous variables.
 Let's use Weight as the response variable and Height and Age as the explanatory variables.
 The following statements use PROC GLIMMIX to fit a fixed-effects model to the data.
 The STDCOEF option requests standardized regression estimates, which are shown below: